Life OS · · 10 min read

 He left $60 million in retention bonuses on the table because staying felt worse than leaving with less.
 But walking away didn't solve anything.
 "When you work on something that consumes your life for a decade," he wrote, "it's hard to let go of the certainty and purpose you've grown accustomed to."

-Here's the thing most people miss: this isn't weakness.
+What most people miss is that this isn't a weakness.
 It's neuroscience.
-Researchers have found that entrepreneurs show brain activity when viewing their company's brand similar to what parents show when viewing images of their children.
+Researchers have found that entrepreneurs show brain activity when viewing their company's brand, similar to what parents show when viewing images of their children.
 The company literally becomes part of how your brain defines you.
-Removing it doesn't just change your schedule—it rewires your sense of self.
+Removing it doesn't just change your schedule.
+It rewires your sense of self.

 What Olympic Athletes Understand